 For example the economic environment may dictate a lower yield from farmland properties.
 Over the years Council has left the business and farmland yield at the same or lower than previous years.
-However in the 2006/2007 rating year Council increased the permissible income for the Business category by 18.6% from the previous year's permissible income, as a result of the 7 Year Infrastructure Plan.
-The increased mix for business purposes is proposed for the 2015/2016 rating period.
+However in the 2006/2007 rating year Council increased the permissible income for the business category by 18.6% from the previous year's permissible income, as a result of the 7 Year Infrastructure Plan.
+The increased mix for business purposes is proposed for the 2016/2017 rating period.

-Council's action for the 2015/2016 rating period is to increase the total permissible rating income from 2014/2015 by 2.40% and to apply a percentage mix of:
+Council's action for the 2016/2017 rating period is to increase the total permissible rating income from 2015/2016 by 1.8% and to apply the following:-